douglascayers/sfdx-listview-datatable-example/README.md

 5. Create some test records for an object and create a list view for them.
 Note the list view filter id in the browser's address bar (e.g. `00Bxxxxxxxxxxxx`)

 6. Use App Builder to add the custom component `ListViewDataTable` to a Lightning Page (e.g. a Home Page or Record Page).
-Specify the `List View ID` design attribute in App Builder.
+   Specify the `Named Credential` and `List View ID` design attributes in App Builder.

 # Inpsiration